Costa Rica Wildlife Tour

 Today we'll begin to explore the Tortuguero National Park.
 To kick off our day, there's the optional activity of a bird-watching trip by boat at dawn, where we'll have the opportunity to spot some of Costa Rica's spectacular birdlife.
 Water birds such as herons, egrets and kingfishers are among the birds that may be spotted, although other species of birds such as toucans may be found in the area.
 Later this morning, we'll go on a nature walk to understand more about the area's unique ecosystem.
 Then, this afternoon, we'll take to the waterways for further exploration.
 On our travels, we may come across the howler monkey, aptly named by the way it noisily protects its territory.
 Much shyer animals in this area include ocelots, tapir and the incredibly elusive jaguar.
 Please note some departures may do the waterways tour in the morning and the nature walk in the afternoon.
 Your tour leader will confirm.
 Throughout the year, you might be lucky enough to see different species of turtle nesting close to our lodge.
 The best time to see this spectacle is between June and September when over five thousand green turtles come ashore to nest on Tortuguero's beaches.
 At this time of year, there's the option of an evening turtle walk in the company of experienced guides.

-Leaving our lodge this morning, we'll travel by boat back to either Cano Blanco or Pavona, before heading on to Puerto Viejo Sarapiqui.
-The journey will take approximately four hours.
-After lunch, we'll visit La Tirimbina for a chocolate tour.
+Our lodge has many onsite trails in the secondary rainforest, leading right into the Selva Verde Reserve.
+This morning, we'll take a short walk on some of the trails, through a tropical paradise of towering almendro trees and keel-billed toucans.
+After, we'll visit La Tirimbina for a chocolate tour.
 During the two-and-a-half-hour tour, we'll learn the secrets and wonders of one of mankind's favourite foods: chocolate.
 Originally from Central America, the cacao plant has an extraordinary history; it was one of the most important products for the Mayan and Aztec cultures.
 The discovery of America led to the introduction of chocolate in Europe, transforming it into the product we all know today.
-We'll start by taking a short hike through a forest to a former cacao-growing plot, learning about the cacao tree along the way.
-Upon arrival at the plot, we'll see a demonstration of the artisanal process chocolate-making process.
-There'll be plenty of opportunities to taste different kinds of chocolate, prepared on the spot in the traditional way.
-This evening, we'll take a night walk in the Selva Verde Rainforest, in search of nocturnal species such as snakes and tarantulas.
+This afternoon is free for optional activities.

-Our lodge has many onsite trails in the secondary rainforest, leading right into the Selva Verde Reserve.
-This morning, we'll take a short walk on some of the trails, through a tropical paradise of towering almendro trees and keel-billed toucans.
-Later on, we'll drive just over an hour to Arenal, skirting around the great central volcanic massif, passing through fertile farmlands that are rich with tropical crops.
+This morning, you have the opportunity to explore a Pineapple plantation on an optional tour, to delve into the fascinating world of this remarkable fruit, for which Costa Rica is renowned as a global exporter.
+Later, we travel one hour (70kms) to La Fortuna.
+The town was renamed after an eruption in 1968 that decimated the towns around the volcano's western flanks.
+Translated as 'fortune', La Fortuna refers to the town's luck in being located on the volcano's eastern side, and so, fortunately, escaping destruction.
+In the afternoon, we'll drive just over an hour to Arenal, skirting around the great central volcanic massif, passing through fertile farmlands that are rich with tropical crops.
 Arenal is a classic conical volcano which was famous for its nightly eruptions until it went quiet in 2010.
-We'll be exploring the national park on foot, taking a walk on the flanks of the volcano, which are covered by a tangled mass of vegetation on one side and starkly barren on the other.
+We'll be exploring the national park on foot, taking a hike on the flanks of the volcano, which are covered by a tangled mass of vegetation on one side and starkly barren on the other.
 Our tour leader will point out interesting flora and fauna and provide more information about the science and history of the volcano, before taking us to a viewpoint for a closer look.
-The town was renamed after an eruption in 1968 that decimated the towns around the volcano's western flanks.
-Translated as 'fortune', La Fortuna refers to the town's luck in being located on the volcano's eastern side, and so, fortunately, escaping destruction.
+The excursion will take approximately 3 hours.
+Tonight, you have the option to visit the hot springs.

 Today is free for you to explore the Arenal area as you choose.
-There are local treks to waterfalls and along lava trails, if you'd like to head out into the surrounding nature.
+There are local treks to waterfalls if you'd like to head out into the surrounding nature.
 For wildlife lovers there's the option to join a wildlife spotting tour, seeking the famous sloth, the poisonous blue jeans dart frog and the multi-coloured toucan among other species.
 There are also hanging bridges and zip-wire adventures, which allow you to discover the rainforest at canopy height, either by flying through it or taking a walk across suspension bridges, with a birds-eye view.
 Your tour leader will be able to provide information on all the options.

 This morning, we'll explore the Manuel Antonio National Park, famous for its beautiful beaches and rich wildlife.
 During our time in the park, we're likely to see white-faced capuchin monkeys, coatimundi (part of the raccoon family) and tiny squirrel monkeys.
 This is also one of the best places in Costa Rica to see sloths.
 The sloth's diet is mainly made up of buds and leaves.
 As leaves provide little energy, sloths move only when necessary and even then, very slowly so they're quite easy to spot!
 The remainder of the day can be spent relaxing on the white sandy beaches, enjoying a swim in the warm, azure waters.
 The sunsets from this coast are spectacular and must be seen to be believed.
 Please note that Manuel Antonio National Park is closed on Tuesdays.
 If Day 13 of your departure falls on a Tuesday, our included park visit will take place on Day 14 instead.